-- (1) Shall preside at Council meetings; - (2) Shall be recognized as the head of the City Government and as the official representative of the City but shall have no administrative duties; - (3) Shall only vote in case of a tie of Council Members; - (4) Shall have the veto power and his/her veto may be overridden by a vote of five (5) Council Members.
+- (1) Shall preside at Council meetings; - (2) Shall be recognized as the head of the City Government and as the official representative of the City but shall have no administrative duties; - (3) Shall only vote in case of a tie of Council Members; - (4) Shall have the veto power and his/her veto shall be executed within the next two regularly scheduled Council Meetings, and may be overridden by a vote of five (5) Council Members made at the same meeting as the veto; - (5) Shall make the official state of the city address by January 31 of each year of the Mayor's term of office at a public place open and free to all of the people of Laredo.
+The private sponsorship of the official state of the city address is prohibited.